mailund/r-programmer-blog/content/post/the-cost-of-constructors/index.md

 I take the mean of 100 time measures to reduce the variance in the timing results.
 As you can see, even for the averaged times, there is a large variability in the time measures.

-You can clearly see that the linear time solution quickly outperforms the quadratic time solution, but what happens with the `pmatch` solution.
+You can see that the linear time solution quickly outperforms the quadratic time solution, but what happens with the `pmatch` solution.

 There is some overhead in using `NIL` instead of `NULL`.
 I am not sure why.
-Of coures, `NULL` is one of the simplest objects in R and `NIL` holds some attributes, but if they are just moved around and not copied, I was expecting little if any additional cost to using `NIL`.
+Of course, `NULL` is one of the simplest objects in R and `NIL` holds some attributes, but if they are just moved around and not copied, I was expecting little if any additional cost to using `NIL`.

 ```r